GoogleChrome/CertificateTransparency/log_policy.md

 chrome-certificate-transparency@google.com as soon as possible.

 ### Existing CT Log Operators
-Once the Chrome team has confirmed the log operator's contact information, or if an existing log operator is applying for additional CT logs to be added to Chrome, the CT log operator must next provide the following information about the new CT logs in their existing CT log operator bug:
+The CT log operator must next provide the following information about the new CT logs in their existing CT log operator bug:
 * A description of the logs, including applicable policies or requirements for logging certificates, and whether these logs are compliant with RFC6962 or static-ct-api v1.1.0.